top of page

 ABSTRACT:

-This series focuses on the relations originated inside museums.
-They can be between the individual piece of art and the room which contains it, between the external and internal space or between visitors and the building’s architecture.
+This series focuses on the multiple relations originated inside museums, between the individual piece of art and the room, the external and internal space, visitors and architecture.

-This research born from the author’s personal interest in attending museums and it has two specific purposes: inviting the reader to find the links of each single image and the visitor to slow down the path, dedicating more time to the displayed artwork.
+This research born from the author’s personal interest in attending museums and invites the visitor to slow down the path, dedicating more time to the displayed artwork.

 © Matteo Capone